Generic name: linagliptin [ LIN-a-GLIP-tin ]

 What is linagliptin?

-Linagliptin is used together with diet and exercise to treat type 2 diabetes.
-Linagliptin is not for treating type 1 diabetes.
+Linagliptin is used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus. linagliptin is not for treating type 1 diabetes.

 Linagliptin may also be used for purposes not listed in this medication guide.